jdmota/java-typestate-checker/README.md

 ## Quick Start

-1. Make sure you have JDK 8 or 11 installed.
-We recommend the [OpenJDK distribution](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot).
+1. Make sure you have JDK 11 installed.
+Other versions might work but were not tested.
+We recommend [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=11).
 1. Run the following commands:

 ```sh